d0tTino/docs-/docs/gaze-research/gaze_report.md

 # Gaze Research Project – Comprehensive Document

+## Project Overview

-This document consolidates all deliverables for the research project "From Mirror to Feed: A Comprehensive Analysis of the Gaze—Classical Theory, Contemporary Extensions, and the Emergent Social‑Media Gaze."
+This document consolidates all deliverables for the research project.

+The project, "From Mirror to Feed: A Comprehensive Analysis of the Gaze—Classical Theory, Contemporary Extensions, and the Emergent Social‑Media Gaze," examines the gaze across historical and contemporary perspectives.

+### Summary

+- Consolidates all deliverables for the gaze research project.
+- Analyzes the gaze from classical theory to social-media contexts.

 ## Deliverables Overview